Crypto Currency Dashboard UI - Dark UI

 Hello Dribbblers,

-Presenting a Modern and Trending UI for Crypto Currency Dashboard.
+Presenting a Modern and Trending Dashboard UI for Crypto Currency App.
 I tried to make it look clean with more empty space and tried to use some bright colors for the design to make it look interesting.

 Please share your feedback about the color choice and placement of the elements.